batmancn/ovn/README.rst

 What is OVN?
 ---------------------

-OVN (Open Virtual Network) is a series of daemons that translates virtual network configuration into OpenFlow, and installs them into Open vSwitch.
+OVN (Open Virtual Network) is a series of daemons that translates virtual         OVN是将配置转换为openflow流表并下发。 network configuration into OpenFlow, and installs them into Open vSwitch.
 It is licensed under the open source Apache 2 license.

-OVN provides a higher-layer abstraction then Open vSwitch, working with logical routers and logical switches, rather than flows.
+OVN provides a higher-layer abstraction then Open vSwitch, working with logical   OVN封装了 LS LR。 routers and logical switches, rather than flows.
 OVN is intended to be used by cloud management software (CMS).
-For details about the architecture of OVN, see the ovn-architecture manpage.
-Some high-level features offered by OVN include:
+For details about the architecture of OVN, see   OVN用在CMS上。 the ovn-architecture manpage.
+Some high-level features offered by OVN include:    下面是OVN封装的北向概念。

-* Distributed virtual routers
+* Distributed virtual routers   `DVR`
-* Distributed logical switches
+* Distributed logical switches  `DLS`
-* Access Control Lists
+* Access Control Lists          `ACL`
-* DHCP
+* `DHCP`
-* DNS server
+* `DNS` server

 Like Open vSwitch, OVN is written in platform-independent C. OVN runs entirely in userspace and therefore requires no kernel modules to be installed.